-Construction sites offer great opportunities for thieves.
-Any given construction site on Cape Cod could easily have tens of thousands of dollars worth of tools, equipment, and potentially hundreds of thousands of dollars worth of building materials on the site.
+Construction sites offer great opportunities for thieves and vandals.
+Any given construction site on Cape Cod could easily have tens of thousands of dollars worth of tools, equipment, and potentially hundreds of thousands of dollars worth of building materials and construction equipment on the site.

 Here is a recent news article about the theft of plumbing supplies (copper) from a construction site where a new home is being built.
 Pay attention to the timeline of the theft…

 SOUTH YARMOUTH – Yarmouth police are searching for the person or persons who stole copper from a construction site in South Yarmouth.
 According to a Yarmouth police release, more than $2,000 in copper material was stolen from a property on Jesse’s Lane in the Bass River section of town.